informidas/vba-basic-documentation/README.md

 >

 #### Objects, Methods and Properties
-An important concept to remember in VBA is that everything is based on a hierarchy of objects.
+An important concept to remember when programming in VBA is that everything is based on a hierarchy of objects.
 The hierarchy for Microsoft Excel is as follows:
 Excel *Application -> Workbook > worksheet > columns and rows > cells and ranges*

-Understanding this hierarchy is important when programming VBA.

 #### Cells and Ranges
 When using VBA to add data to a sheet, we use the range or cell objects to manipulate rows and columns on the Excel spreasheet.